htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    significantly improve *condor_dagman* memory footprint, parse time and submit speed. :ticket:`7108`

+-  The HTCondor startd now advertises ``HasSelfCheckpointTransfers``, so that pools with 8.8.4 (and later) stable-series startds can run jobs submitted using a new feature in 8.9.3 (and later).
+   :ticket:`7112`

 Bugs Fixed:

 -  Fixed a bug in the Standard Universe where ``SOFT_UID_DOMAIN`` did not